Blog

 These injuries often require years of ongoing medical care, rehabilitation, and can permanently alter the victim’s quality of life and ability to work.
 Your case’s value is driven in large part by the severity and permanence of your injuries.

-Who Can Be Held Liable in a Florida Truck Accident?
+Who Is Liable in a Florida Truck Accident Lawsuit?

 One of the key differences between truck accident cases and car accident cases is the number of potentially liable parties.
 In a typical car accident, you are usually dealing with one at-fault driver.
 In a truck accident, your attorney may identify liability across multiple entities: